kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

 This provides a limited describe to only print out fields on the object and related events.

+**Note:** This solution will only work for types compiled into the apiserver providing the open-api swagger.json to kubectl.
+This solution will not work for TPR, though TPR could possibly be solved in a similar way by apply an annotation with the same key / value to the TPR.

 ## User Experience

 ### Use Cases